zaius/docs/lib/learn/basics/01_introduction.md

 your development and deployment workflow.

-You can use wercker to build, test and deliver your applications in an automated fashion, so you can focus on what matters most; **building your product!**
+You can use wercker to build, test and deliver your applications in an automated fashion, so you can focus on what matters most; **creating your product!**

 > wercker helps you to move fast and make things